NOC-EO/twlviewer/README.md

 jupyter notebook
 ```

-This will open a iPython session in your brower where you can open the `twlviewer` notebook and run the cells to view TWL data.
+This will initiate a iPython session in your defult brower where you can open the `twlviewer` notebook and run the cells to view TWL data.
 Example datsets have beeen included in the **data** directory.